 As an advocacy campaign director, strategist and teacher; Jonathan works with civil society groups around the world to campaign for change.
 His work mainly focuses on tackling poverty, homelessness and defending refugees and migrants.

 Currently he is an advocacy consultant for the Open Society Foundations supporting their Early Childhood programme.
 His recent assignments include work with Alliance 2015 in Pakistan, Helvetas in Sri Lanka and globally for Caritas.
 He has a proven ability to identify campaign issues and make things happen, and he is currently involved in campaigns to defend refugees in the UK.

-He has extensive experience of delivering advocacy campaigns training and coaching support across the world including: Bangladesh, Ethiopia, Haiti, Nepal, Nigeria, Senegal, Somaliland, South Africa, Sudan, Tajikistan, Tanzania, Thailand, and across Europe.
+He is a qualified teacher in secondary and higher education, and has worked to build capacity and confidence in civil society around the world to push for policy and practice change including: Bangladesh, Ethiopia, Haiti, Nepal, Nigeria, Pakistan, Peru, Senegal, Somaliland, South Africa, Sri Lanka, Sudan, Tajikistan, Tanzania, Thailand and across Europe.

-Born in South Africa, he was educated at Durham (BA Hons History), Leicester (PGCE), Loughborough (MBA) and City (Certificate in Academic Practice) universities.
-He is a qualified teacher and a Fellow of the Higher Education Academy.
+He is also a Fellow of the Higher Education Academy and a former visiting lecturer on the MA in political communications at City University in London.
+Born in South Africa, he was educated at Durham (BA Hons History), Leicester (PGCE), Loughborough (MBA) and City (PG Certificate in Academic Practice) universities.